-The maximum height of the building is 3 stories (34 1⁄2 feet), measured from finish grade to the roof structure, not including tower elements or parapet walls.
+The maximum height of the residences would be three (3) stories (35 1⁄2 feet), measured from finish grade to the roof structure, not including tower elements or parapet walls.
 Project elevations would include a variety of architectural elements such as articulated massing and finish material palettes and have design characteristics consistent with Spanish Mediterranean architecture.
 The Project plan is shown in Figure 7, Architectural Site Plan, and conceptual colored elevations of the Project are shown in Figure 8, Elevations.
-Table 1 provides a summary of the proposed floor plans.
+Table 2 provides a summary of the proposed floor plans.